Nanofus/novel.js/README.md

 #### Setting text scrolling speed

 You can override the text's default scrolling speed by using the tag `[speed x]`, where x is the tick interval in milliseconds.
 The default value is defined in [settings](#settings).
 If the tag is inside an if-statement that returns false, so that it is not shown, the tag is ignored.
 Can be restored to default with `[/speed]`.

+#### Pausing text scrolling

+You can pause the scrolling text by using the `[pause]` tag.
+It can take two different parameters; if you use `[pause input]`, the game waits until the player has pressed the skip button or the appearing continue symbol.
+If you use `[pause x]` where x is a number, such as `[pause 50]`, the game waits for that amount of "ticks".
+One tick is equal to the interval between letters, so the length of a tick varies based on the text scrolling speed.
+This way the pauses are also affected by fast scrolling.

 #### Setting text scrolling sound